Planning Content for a Reputation Campaign

 3. Videos

-- Description: Videos offer an immersive way to tell stories, demonstrate products, and engage with the target audience.
+- Description: Videos offer an immersive way to tell stories, demonstrate products, and engage with a target audience.

 - Example: A cooking equipment brand creating how-to videos for using their products.